-The salary will be established by applying the Judicial Salary Plan of the United States Courts to the successful applicant's qualifications.
+The salary will be established by applying the Judicial Salary Plan (JSP) of the United States Courts to the successful applicant's qualifications.

-To qualify for grade 12 in the Judicial Salary Plan (JSP), one year of legal work experience following law school graduation is required.
+To qualify for JSP grade 12, one year of legal work experience following law school graduation is required.
 To qualify for JSP grade 13, two years of legal work experience following law school graduation is required.
-Except for grade 11, the applicant must be a member of the bar of a state territory, or federal court of general jurisdiction.
+Except for grade 11, the applicant must be a member of the bar of a state, territory, or federal court of general jurisdiction.